vysr2939/visitors-app/README.md

   title: "Welcome!"
 ```

-Apply the manifest after the operator is running to deploy the application components.
+Apply this manifest once the operator is running to create the application components.

 ## Learn more

-- Inspect `controllers/` to see how MySQL, backend and frontend resources are built and kept in sync.
+- Inspect the code under `controllers/` to see how resources are reconciled.
 - Explore `config/` to understand how Kustomize assembles the deployment manifests.
-- Run `make help` to view all make targets and additional details.
+- Run `make help` to see all available make commands.